 If you think a student might have dysgraphia, recommend seeking an educational evaluation to a parent or guardian, an administrator, or a school counselor.

-Writing is one of the most important keys to academic success.
-Give students with dysgraphia plenty of extra time to practice their writing skills.
+Students with dysgraphia need plenty of extra time to practice their writing skills.
 Teach them how to organize their thoughts and encourage them to edit and proofread their work.

 If students continue to struggle with handwriting, try: